-Only stock of medicinal cannabis for a named patient is able to be held in an approved community pharmacy.
+Only stock of medicinal cannabis for a named patient can be held in a pharmacy.

 Guidance and regulations

-- Guidance for the use of medicinal cannabis in Australia, December 2017: is a national guidance document that covers the medical conditions, symptoms, and products to be used.
-The individual documents can be found on the TGA's website.
+- Guidance's for the use of medicinal cannabis in Australia are a suite of national guidance documents that cover a range of medical conditions, symptoms, and products to be used.
+The individual documents can be viewed on the TGA's website.

-- Standard for security of medicinal cannabis stock, January 2017 (PDF 326 kB): details how to secure and store medicinal cannabis products, under Part 8 of the regulation.
+- Departmental Standard – Secure storage of S8 medicines (PDF 269 kB) details how to secure and store medicinal cannabis products, under the regulation.

-- Public Health (Medicinal Cannabis) Regulation 2017: describes the requirements for dispensing, recording, packaging, labelling and reporting associated with schedule 4 and schedule 8 medicines (including medicinal cannabis products).
+The Medicines and Poisons (Medicines) Regulation 2021 describes the requirements for dispensing, recording, packaging, labelling and reporting associated with schedule 4 and schedule 8 medicines (including medicinal cannabis products).